youssef-mansor/TheAgentCompany/servers/README.md

 to launch them by yourself, please refer to [Development Guide](../docs/DEVELOPMENT.md).

 Below are the addresses, usernames, and passwords for each service.
 Note that you must add `<server-ip> the-agent-company.com` to your `/etc/hosts` file.
-For example, `128.2.205.27` is the IP address of ogma.lti.cs.cmu.edu.
+You could use `127.0.0.1` as the server ip if your services are running locally.

 ## GitLab
 * service url: http://the-agent-company.com:8929